Digital Marketing Trends

 The canonical tag has been accepted by all major search engines as a trusted solution to resolve the issue of duplicate content on a website since February 2009.
 Canonical tags are simple to apply.
 You can think of them as 301 redirects without the actual redirect.
 They are a real boon for ecommerce websites with layered navigation for ease of use and better conversation optimization.

-If used effectively canonical tags can put your visitors on the right pages for optimum sales and your ecommerce website might not be victim of duplicate content search penalties.
-This post should provide you with better idea about how to use canonical tags for e-commerce websites.
+If used effectively canonical tags can put your visitors on the right pages for optimum sales and your ecommerce website might not be the victim of duplicate content search penalties.
+This post should provide you with a better idea about how to use canonical tags for e-commerce websites.

 Canonical Tag for Home Page